-There are three types of people you will want to connect with:
+There are three types of people you want to connect with:

-- 1. People you want to stay in touch with
+People you want to stay in touch with

-- 2. People you want to do business with
+People you want to do business with

-- 3. People who are connected to and respected by your audience
+People who are connected to and respected by your audience

 The first group is straightforward.
-When you meet someone interesting and have a good conversation, invite them to connect.
+When you meet someone interesting and have a good conversation with them, invite them to connect.

 With the second group, be proactive.
-LinkedIn is the perfect place to identify people who would make good clients and introduce yourself.
-Once connected, you have permission to stay in touch with them - and they will keep their own contact information up-to-date for you.
+LinkedIn is the perfect place to identify people who would make good customers, partners, or employees.
+Find them and introduce yourself.
+Once connected, you have permission to stay in touch with them - and they will keep their own contact information up to date for you.